guj/warpx_tests/README.md

 # warpx_tests
-The tests I used for warps runs
+These are the test setups I used for warps runs as of May 2025.
+Includes are the input files and the scripts.

-please add links to the following: bpls
+Please add links to the following:
+- bpls (adios)
-EXE (warpx)
+- EXE (warpx)
 at this dir.

-e.g. ls . should show:
+And then "ls ." should contain three items:

-bpls -> /link/to/actual/
+- bpls -> /link/to/actual/
-EXE -> /link/to/actual/
+- EXE -> /link/to/actual/
-inputs_3d/
+- inputs_3d/